wp-plugins/zoom-widget/readme.txt

 ####[WordPress Zoom](http://web-dorado.com/products/wordpress-zoom.html)

-Zoom is a small smart solution for improving your web site attractiveness.
-WordPress Zoom plugin enables site users to resize the predefined areas of the web site.
+[WordPress Zoom](http://web-dorado.com/products/wordpress-zoom.html) is a small smart solution for improving your web site attractiveness.
+[WordPress Zoom](http://web-dorado.com/products/wordpress-zoom.html) plugin enables site users to resize the predefined areas of the web site.

 The product is designed to enhance your website accessibility, giving a chance for every user to get equal high-level user experience.